FAQ

 • Will this help my performance?

-When we integrate what's been overridden, the internal conflict quiets.
 What opens up is steadiness, range, and access to yourself when it matters most.

 • What if I live mostly in my head?